dwrobel/flatcam/README.md

 - finished work on object hovering
 - fixed Excellon object move and all the other transformations
 - starting to work on Manual Cutout Tool
+- remade the CutOut Tool
+- finished Manual Cutout Tool by adding utility geometry to the cutting geometry
+- added CTRL + click behavior for adding manual bridge gaps in Cutout Tool
+- in Tool Cutout added shortcut key 'Escape' to cancel the current adding of bridge gaps

 3.03.2019